 I laughed, briefly.
 “You’re starting to sound like Dr. Wright.”

 That got a real laugh out of her.
 “God forbid.
 The autopsy results came in a while ago.
 Natural causes — cancer.
 Not at all unexpected.
-He was being treated at the hospital here… It seemed like he was ready to die and wanted to die here, in the house where he was born and so on.
+He was being treated at the hospital here.
+Every indication is that he was ready to die and wanted to die here, in the house where he was born and so on.
 At one point it was recommended that he move to Boston so he could be treated at Mass General, but he declined.”

 “So, no crime.”